Clare’s Guiding Light

 For 41 years until her death in 1253, Clare lived in austerity, swore her allegiance to Christ and Francis, protected her monastery and those within from invaders by brandishing the Blessed Sacrament, and cared selflessly for the sick, including for Francis near his death.
 Some might call her a troublemaker, some an inspiration.
 Either way, she was an instrument of change.
 It took only two years after her death for her to be canonized.

-“Clare was loyal but steadfast,” says Sister Nancy Celaschi, who leads Franciscan pilgrimages that include major landmarks from Clare’s life in Assisi.
+“Clare was loyal but steadfast,” says Sister Nancy Celaschi, who has led many Franciscan pilgrimages that include major landmarks from Clare’s life in Assisi.
 “She was respectful of everyone, but respectfully disagreed with those authorities who would try to convince her to water down her (and Francis') ideal of Gospel living.
 She eventually won, but had paid the price for many years.”

 Clare offers her protection to all who live, visit and pray at Monocacy Manor in Bethlehem, Pa.